Are you a First-Year English student who would benefit from additional instruction in essay writing essentials?

 Where are the labs?

 Students must register before attending labs (see above).
-Registration for Fall labs is open September 5, 2023.
+Registration begins the first week of class.

 What do they cover?